Ovarian follicle activation: Premature ovarian failure

 TSC - In the oocytes of Tsc2 knockout mice, elevated mTORC1 activity causes the pool of primordial follicles to become activated prematurely.
 This results in follicle depletion in early adulthood, causing POF.

-Chemotherapy and ovarian follicle activation
+Chemotherapy

-As well as having many genetic causes, premature ovarian failure has been shown to be a side effect of many chemotherapeutic agents.
+As well as having many genetic causes, premature ovarian failure has been shown to be a side effect of chemotherapy.
 The damage suffered by ovaries appears to be dose-dependent, and a class of chemotherapy drugs known as alkylating agents, seem to cause the most damage to the ovary and follicles.
 There are two ways in which this damage occurs: